widdix/learn-cloudformation/lab0-create-stack/README.md

 1. Select your stack by clicking on row of the table again.
 1. Select **Delete Stack** from the **Actions** menu.
 1. Confirm the deletion of your stack.
 1. Congratulations!
-You are done with the first lab!
+You are done with the lab!